 Configure MariaDB as the source

-mariadb to sql server: configure source
+mariadb to sql server: mariadb as source

-Configure MySQL Server as the destination
+Step 2: Configure MySQL Server as a Destination

 Test your connection, and that’s it.
 Hevo will ensure that your MariaDB database is migrated to SQL Server seamlessly.
 And, our support is available around the clock for any help.